Contributing Gear Editor

 This is also an approximation, and if you’re using the internet all the time with multiple devices, the power consumption rate could be far greater.

-Keep in mind, these are all simply rough estimates.
-Actual power consumption will vary with different factors such as device settings, temperature, and usage patterns.
+Keep in mind that these are simply rough estimates.
+Actual power consumption will vary with different factors, such as device settings, temperature, and usage patterns.
 Also, the power station’s efficiency can affect the actual runtime.
 A more efficient power station will provide more effective power, enabling longer device runtimes.

 Power Efficiency